 About us

-LAHP was created in 2014 as an Arts & Humanities Research Council-funded Doctoral Training Partnership between King’s College London, School of Advanced Study (University of London), and University College London.
+LAHP was created in 2014 as an AHRC-funded Doctoral Training Partnership between King’s College London, School of Advanced Study (University of London), and University College London.
 Queen Mary University of London and the London School of Economics & Political Science joined the partnership as associate members in 2015 and 2016 respectively.

-As part of its renewal of Arts & Humanities Research Council (AHRC) funding in 2018, the LAHP partnership expanded to eight partners, and in addition to the original five partners it now includes: Royal Central School of Speech & Drama, Royal College of Art, and Royal College of Music.
-LAHP currently has over 300 funded students and, in line with its original vision, all LAHP training is available to both LAHP-funded and non-funded students across the partnership.
+As part of its renewal of Arts & Humanities Research Council (AHRC) funding in 2018, the LAHP partnership expanded to eight partners with the Royal Central School of Speech & Drama, Royal College of Art, and Royal College of Music added to the original five partners.

 Collectively, LAHP has more than 1,500 research-active staff working in arts and humanities subjects and LAHP students are part of a wider community of more than 2,300 full and part-time research students embedded in departments across arts and humanities and social science disciplines.